 "I initiated this documentary, because there is great beauty in David Adler’s work and more people should know of it.
 Let’s help preserve architecturally significant buildings for future generations so they continue to inspire.
 This preservation process begins through education, often not provided in schools," Kristin N. Smith, BA, AS, MBA

-This video, in high definition, including captivating drone footage, shines a spotlight on Adler’s immense design talent, which is filled with exceptional grace and discriminating use of historical details.
+This program, in high definition with captivating drone footage, shines a spotlight on David Adler’s immense design talent, which is filled with exceptional grace and discriminating use of historical details.

 Perhaps due to his reticence about publicity and the private nature of his affluent clients, Adler is often overlooked amongst notable architects.
-His oeuvre of classical architecture is very likely never to be repeated.
+His oeuvre of Classical architecture is very likely never to be repeated.
 There are several wonderful books on Adler and this documentary project adds to his story record.
 A bibliography is noted at bottom of the "Locales" page.

-Partial view of East elevation drawing of the residence of David and Katherine Adler, Libertyville, IL.
-Image is copyrighted and provided for this program by courtesy of Amy Williams, Executive Director, the Adler Music and Arts Center.
+Partial view of East elevation of the residence of David and Katherine Adler, Libertyville, IL.
+Image is copyrighted and provided for this program by courtesy of Amy Williams, Executive Director, the Adler Arts Center.

 "Arts and culture play an important role in community building: this program offers to connect viewers through the art of architecture."